JezSarai/Jez_Portfolio/Bellabeat_Case_Study.md

 ## Conclusions
 ### The Game Plan
-**STORE AND MONITOR**: Daily steps, METs, sleeping and bedtime, and heart rate each minute and monthly BMI.
+**STORE AND MONITOR**: Daily steps, METs, sleeping and bedtime, heart rate each minute, and monthly BMI.

-**CALCULATE**: Height, monthly BMI, health status based on heart rate, BMI, steps and METs.
+**CALCULATE**: Height, monthly BMI, health status based on heart rate, BMI, steps, and METs.

-**NOTIFY**: MET minutes for optimal cardiovascular health, calories deficit and calories burned, optimal time to go to bed and abnormal heart rates.
+**NOTIFY**: MET minutes for optimal cardiovascular health, calories deficit, and calories burned, the optimal time to go to bed, and abnormal heart rates.

 ### Let's investigate
-- Why are Tuesdays the day with the less activity and more calorie intake?
+- Why are Tuesdays the day with less activity and more calorie intake?
 - Why are Saturday the days with more steps and MET minutes?
 - Why not Sundays?
 Are users taking a break?